Jfudge95/PricePoint-MERN/README.md

 - **Custom Database Seeder Script**: Automate the process of seeding the database with sample data.

 ## Key Takeaways

-By working on PricePoint, I have gained valuable skills and knowledge in the following areas:

 - **React**: Building user interfaces using functional components and hooks.
 - **React Router**: Implementing client-side routing for seamless navigation.